 At every stage where Bodycote is involved in the manufacturing cycle, our operational aim is to reduce the overall impact on the environment, not just in our own operations, but also those of our customers.
 Bodycote operates modern, efficient equipment, which is operated around the clock so as to optimise treatment processing cycles.
 Without Bodycote, many companies would be using older in-house technology and running their equipment at reduced capacity, both of which drain energy resources.
 Working with Bodycote enables our customers to commit more easily to carbon reduction initiatives.

-Whilst thermal processing is an energy-intensive business, it is a vital part of the manufacturing chain and its use saves the energy it consumes many times over.
+Whilst thermal processing is an energy-intensive business, it is a vital part of the manufacturing supply chain and its use saves the energy it consumes many times over.

 Greenhouse gas emissions